Preliminaries#

 # hostnamectl set-hostname mta1.example.com

-then update /etc/hosts with IP and hostname
+then replace the content of the /etc/hosts file with IP and hostname.

-# echo -e "127.0.0.1 localhost\n172.16.0.10 mta1.example.com mta1" >> /etc/hosts
+# echo -e "127.0.0.1 localhost\n172.16.0.10 mta1.example.com mta1" > /etc/hosts

 Hint